Royal Albert Hall: Beyond the main stage

-The Hall hosts hundreds of events and activities beyond its main auditorium.
+The hall hosts hundreds of events and activities beyond its main auditorium.

 There are regular free art exhibitions in the ground floor Amphi corridor, which can be viewed when attending events or on dedicated viewing dates.

-Visitors can take a guided tour of the Hall on most days.
-The most common is the one-hour Grand Tour which includes most front-of-house areas, the auditorium, the Gallery and the Royal Retiring Room.
-Other tours include Story of the Proms, Behind the Scenes, Inside Out and School tours.
+Visitors can take a guided tour of the hall on most days, which includes most front-of-house areas, the auditorium, the Gallery and the Royal Retiring Room.
+Other tours include Behind the Scenes, Inside Out and School tours.

 Children's events include Storytelling and Music Sessions for ages four and under.
 These take place in the Door 3 Porch and Albert's Band sessions in the Elgar Room during school holidays.

-"Live Music in Verdi" takes place in the Italian restaurant on a Friday night featuring different artists each week.

 "Late Night Jazz" events in the Elgar Room, generally on a Thursday night, feature cabaret-style seating and a relaxed atmosphere with drinks available.

 "Classical Coffee Mornings" are held on Sundays in the Elgar Room with musicians from the Royal College of Music accompanied with drinks and pastries.

-Sunday brunch events take place in Verdi Italian restaurant and feature different genres of music.

 Regular performers

-Eric Clapton is a regular performer at the Hall.
-Since 1964, Clapton has performed at the Hall over 200 times, and has stated that performing at the venue is like "playing in my front room".
-In December 1964, Clapton made his first appearance at the Hall with the Yardbirds.
+Eric Clapton is a regular performer at the hall.
+Since 1964, Clapton has performed there over 200 times, and has stated that performing at the venue is like "playing in my front room".
+In December 1964, Clapton made his first appearance at the hall with the Yardbirds.
 It was also the venue for his band Cream's farewell concerts in 1968 and reunion shows in 2005.
-He also instigated the Concert for George, which was held at the Hall on 29 November 2002 to pay tribute to Clapton's lifelong friend, former Beatle George Harrison.
-Clapton passed 200 shows at the Hall in 2015.
+He also instigated the Concert for George, which was held at the hall on 29 November 2002 to pay tribute to one of Clapton's lifelong friends, former Beatle George Harrison, as well as the Jeff Beck Tribute concerts held in May 2023.
+Clapton passed 200 shows at the hall in 2015, and his most recent concerts at the venue were in May 2025.

-Shirley Bassey is one of the Hall's most prolific female headline performers having appeared 45 times at the venue since 1971.
-In 2001, she sang "Happy Birthday" for the Duke of Edinburgh's 80th birthday concert.
-In 2007, she sang at Fashion Rocks in aid of the Prince's Trust.
-On 30 March 2011, she sang at a gala celebrating the 80th birthday of Mikhail Gorbachev.
-In May 2011, she performed at the Classic Brit Awards, singing "Goldfinger" in tribute to the recently deceased composer John Barry.
-On 20 June 2011, she returned and sang "Diamonds Are Forever" and "Goldfinger", accompanied by the Royal Philharmonic Orchestra, as the climax to the memorial concert for Barry.
+Petula Clark has graced the stage numerous times since her debut performance at the hall in 1943. sellout concerts in 1969, 1974 and 1983 are among the most notable as are Clark's numerous appearances at special events, awards and celebration concerts.
+Clark's 1983 concert was a 40th year anniversary concert to celebrate her first appearance at the venue in 1943.

+Shirley Bassey is another of the hall's most prolific female headline performers, having appeared there multiple times between 1971 and 2022.
+Her most recent appearance in October 2022 saw her headline a celebration of 60 years of the music of James Bond, performing "Diamonds Are Forever" and "Goldfinger".

-James Last appeared 90 times at the Hall between 1973 and 2015, making him the most frequent non–British performer to have played the venue.
+James Last appeared 90 times at the hall between 1973 and 2015, making him the most frequent non-British performer to have played the venue.